 That’s it!
 Now, whenever your preset condition is met, such as connecting the charger to your iPhone or iPad, it will automatically set a new Lock Screen or Home Screen wallpaper (or both) from a predefined album within the Photos app.

 Note: You can only select one condition per automation, so if you want to target multiple conditions, you need to create multiple automations.

 Optional: Hide or disable Notifications from the Shortcuts app

 You might notice that the Shortcuts app throws a notification every time it runs your automation.
 If you find that annoying, you can choose to disable Shortcuts notifications.

-Henceforth, you’ll no longer see notifications from the Shortcuts app whenever your automation runs.
+Once you’ve disabled notifications for the Shortcuts app, you’ll no longer see notifications whenever your automation runs.

 Now you know how to get more dynamic wallpapers for iPhone, iPad, apart from the default set of dynamic wallpapers that Apple ships.
 If you want to theme your iOS experience beyond automatically setting dynamic wallpapers, check out our other article on how to set custom Home Screen icons for your favorite apps.